Dineshs91/supabase-js-playground/README.md

 🔐 Check what anon & service key can access <br/>
 👤 Impersonate users to debug RLS policies and to see what data can they access <br/>
 🧠 Call your RPC functions directly <br/>
+🔑 Supports both legacy and new API keys <br/>

 **🛡️Note:** Supabase API url and keys are stored in the browsers local storage.
 No data is stored/sent to our server.